cosmos/ibc/papers/2020-05/src/channels.md

 where the timeout height or timeout timestamp has passed on the counterparty chain without the packet being committed, to prove that the packet can no longer be executed and to allow the calling module to safely perform appropriate state transitions.

-Calling modules MAY atomically execute appropriate application timeout-handling logic in conjunction with calling `timeoutPacket`.
+Calling modules may atomically execute appropriate application timeout-handling logic in conjunction with calling `timeoutPacket`.

 In the case of an ordered channel, `timeoutPacket` checks the `recvSequence` of the receiving channel end and closes the channel if a packet has timed out.